DataShades/ckanext-files/README.md

 For the sake of simplicity, our storage will work only with existing tables.
 Create the table manually before we begin.

-First of all, we create an adapter that does nothing and register in in our plugin.
+First of all, we create an adapter that does nothing and register it in our plugin.

 ```python
 from __future__ import annotations